 The 2004 Plan was approved by our Board and our stockholders on November 6, 2004 and November 9, 2004, respectively.
-The 2004 Plan was most recently amended in June 2015 with the approval of both our Board and our stockholders.
-Under the 2004 Plan, we have reserved for issuance an aggregate of 9,394,365 shares of our common stock.
+The 2004 Plan was most recently amended in September 2018 with the approval of our Board.
+Under the 2004 Plan, we have reserved for issuance an aggregate of 1,004,297 shares of our common stock.
 The number of shares of common stock reserved for issuance is subject to adjustment in the event of any stock dividend, stock split, reverse stock split, combination, reclassification or other similar change in our capital structure.